SilicoSciences/seminar-bioinformatics-rna-seq/galaxy_rna-seq_tuxedo/README.md

         0. Change datatype to `fasta`.

-0. Take a look at the newly added files. https://silico-sciences.com/2016/01/15/bioinformatics-file-formats/
+0. Take a look at the newly added files ([FASTA](https://silico-sciences.com/2016/01/15/fasta-format/)).

 0. Load the [reference annotation](../2014fagerberg-small/genes_chr03.gtf.gz?raw=true) into Galaxy.